An optimal scheduled learning rate for a randomized Kaczmarz algorithm: Introduction and main result

-which agrees with the intuition that using $k$ independent sources of noise should reduce the error in the $\ell^2$-norm by a factor of $1/\sqrt{k}$.
+which agrees with the intuition { (based on the central limit theorem) that using $k$ independent sources of noise should reduce the expected error by a factor of $1/\sqrt{k}$. }

-\begin{corollary}[Matrices with i.i.d. rows] Suppose that $A$ is an $m \times n$ random matrix with i.i.d. rows, and let $a$ denote an arbitrary row of $A$.
+\begin{corollary}[Matrices with i.i.d. rows] Suppose that $A$ is an $m \times n$ random matrix with i.i.d. rows, {and let $a_0$ be a random variable generated according to this distribution}.
 If we run the algorithm \eqref{eq1} with $i_k=k$, and in place of the condition \eqref{etacond} assume that